KunMinX/Linkage-RecyclerView/README_EN.md

 }
 ```

-Note: Since JSON entity classes are used, they must be configured to ProGuard rule before being packaged into Apk.
+Note: If using JSON, configure an obfuscated whitelist for this entity class in ProGuard Rules.